 As part of our On the Farm programme, we hosted a Live Petting Zoo in our garden and the children enjoyed holding and feeding the rabbit, tortoise and chicks.
 The turkey was huge!

-Our methodology is mainly relational.
-Our curriculum activities focus on process; on the learning that happens in 'the doing’ or ‘the making’ of the activity.
-The children might not produce lovely, neat handprint paintings for their relatives.
-However, it is the child’s critical thinking, their agency; the relation between the child and their objects/materials, and the relation between the different children, that is important in play at Jellybeans.
-In addition, our play happens in one mixed age group of children, meaning that ideas, play techniques and behaviours are modelled across the group.
+As a Montessori setting, it is the child’s critical thinking, their agency; the relation between the child and their objects/materials, and the relation between the different children, that is important in play at Jellybeans.
+Our play happens in one mixed age group of children, just as Dr. Montessori advocated, meaning that ideas, play techniques and behaviours are modelled across the group.

 Copyright Ⓒ 2024, Jellybeans Childcare.
 All rights reserved.